ietf-wg-alto/draft-ietf-alto-path-vector/services.md

 ane-property-names:
 : Defines a list of ANE properties that can be returned.
-If the field is NOT present, it MUST be interpreted as an empty list, indicating the ALTO server CANNOT provide any ANE property.
+If the field is NOT present, it MUST be interpreted as an empty list, indicating the ALTO server cannot provide any ANE property.

 ### Uses ##